Ordisoftware/Hebrew-Calendar/README.md

 #### In progress

-- Fix parashot board save causes a null exception in case of empty cells in the grid.
+- Fix save in parashot board causes a null exception in case of empty cells in the grid.

 #### 2022.04.05 - Version 9.28